 - Steamed Rice: No Filipino meal is complete without steamed rice.
 Serve your chicken adobo or pork adobo with fluffy steamed rice to soak up the delicious adobo sauce.

-- Atchara: The cool, tangy crunch of pickled green papaya cuts through the richness of the adobo.
+- Atchara:ย The cool,ย tangy crunch of pickled green papaya cuts through the richness of the adobo.

 Check out my list of recommended sides that perfectly balance this dish's savory flavor.

-Storage and Freezing Instructions
+Storage and Freezing

 Recipe FAQs

-Best Filipino Chicken Adobo
+Easy Filipino Chicken Adobo

 Equipment